-Rinse a fork and glass jar with lid (reuse a jam, pickle or peanut butter jar), with boiling water to sterilize.
+Rinse a fork and glass jar with lid (reuse a jam, pickle or peanut butter jar), with boiling water to sterilize (very important!).

-In the jar, mix 50g or 1.75oz. whole meal flour (rye, spelt are best) with 50ml or 1.7oz.water (ideally, we do not want to have chlorine or anything like that in the water, I don’t know if that that might do).
+In the jar, mix 50g or 1.75oz. whole meal flour with 50ml or 1.7oz.water (ideally, we do not want to have chlorine or anything like that in the water, I don’t know what that might do to our results).
 Carefully stir using the fork until the mix turns into a sticky dough.

 Leave the jar out, for 24 hours.
 Do not close the jar during this time.
 Ideally the temperature should be above 20°C / 68°F.

-Feed the beast with the same amount of flour and water as the days before.
-Stir thoroughly.
+Feed the beast with the same amount of flour and water as the day before.
+Stir thoroughly with a sterilized utensil.
 This time, close the jar, but not airtight, and leave it for another 24 hours at more than 20°C / 68°F.

 The beast has probably awakened by now.
-By that I mean the dough probably smells a bit sour by now.
+By that I mean the dough now probably smells a bit sour.
 Its not off, its fermenting.
 Its supposed to smell like that.